-A major effort in promoting precision medicine is to identify disjoint groups of similar patients and characterize each group using its distinct genomic profile, survival data and clinical information.
-To reveal the similarities among patients, clustering is often performed on both samples and features [23].
-Clustering the samples can reveal patient groups corresponding to disease subtypes [24], while clustering the features reveals groups of co-regulated genes [25].
-PROMO provides various clustering algorithms such as K-means [26], hierarchical clustering [27], and Click [28] (PROMO's clustering panel is shown in Figure S1).
-To explore the resulting clusters, the reordered matrix can be visualized in comparison to multiple sample labels (Fig 4A).
+each group using its distinct genomic profile, survival data, and clinical information.
+To reveal the similarities among patients, clustering is often performed on both samples and features [24].
+Clustering the samples can reveal patient groups corresponding to disease subtypes [25] while clustering the features reveals groups of co-regulated genes [26].
+PROMO provides various clustering algorithms such as K-means [27], hierarchical clustering [28], and Click [29] (PROMO's clustering panel is shown in Additional file 1: Figure S1).
+To explore the resulting clusters, the reordered matrix can be visualized in comparison to multiple sample labels (Fig. 4a).

-After the genes have been clustered, the built-in Gene Ontology tool can help interpret the biological meaning of gene clusters using enrichment analysis (Fig 4B) [29].
+After the genes have been clustered, the built-in Gene Ontology tool can help interpret the biological meaning of gene clusters using enrichment analysis (Fig. 4b) [30].
 Likewise, the clinical labels on the samples can be used to statistically characterize each sample cluster.
-A comprehensive analysis can be applied to each sample cluster using all clinical labels available for the cohort (numeric, ordinal, categorical or survival labels).
-The result is a characterization of each cluster together with FDR corrected p-values [30][31] in a unified report (Fig 4C).
-Enrichment tests for the sample clusters can also be performed using any selected single clinical label (Fig 4D).
-Finally, survival analysis performed on the sample clusters can test their prognostic value using Kaplan-Meier plots [32] and log-rank (Mantel-Haenszel) test [33](Fig 4E).
+A comprehensive analysis can be applied to each sample cluster dimension.
+The bars below the matrix show selected sample labels (here: the clustering and PAM50).
+Matrix and bars were created using PROMO's multi-label matrix drawing. b Gene clusters were characterized using PROMO's gene ontology enrichment tool.
+The figure shows the five most significant GO terms for every gene cluster. c-e Sample clusters were characterized using the sample clinical labels: c PROMO's multi-label analysis tool automatically tests the clinical labels of different types (numeric, ordinal, categorical or survival) for enrichment on the sample clusters.
+FDR correction is performed over all clinical labels of the same type but separately for different types.
+The various d Sample clusters can also be characterized for a single label by showing its value distribution in each cluster and by calculating enrichment. e Survival functions for each cluster.
+The p-values are the significance of the separation of each cluster from the rest using the log-rank test using all clinical labels available for the cohort (numeric, ordinal, categorical, or survival labels).
+The result is a characterization of each cluster, together with FDR corrected p-values [31, 32] in a unified report (Fig. 4c).
+Enrichment tests for the sample clusters can also be performed using any selected single clinical label (Fig. 4d).
+Finally, survival analysis performed on the sample clusters can test their prognostic value using Kaplan-Meier plots [33] and log-rank (Mantel-Haenszel) test [34](Fig. 4e).
 Taken together, PROMO's clustering and automatic multi-label enrichment analysis can quickly partition both samples and features into distinct groups and assess their biological meaning using the clinical labels.

-Identification of distinguishing genes and features (Biomarker discovery)
+Identification of distinguishing genes and features (biomarker discovery)